ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

     L = 0.
     $$

-    It's a perfectly dark scene: not very interesting!
+    This is a perfectly dark environment, which is computationally trivial.

 -   If a point emits isotropic radiation with radiance $L_e$ at $x_0$, then at every other point $x$ in space it holds that